There's a lot of red tape involved, but using a suppressor at the range and afield makes a lot of sense.

 On the other hand, mounting a suppressor reduces the amount of muzzle climb, recoil, and muzzle blast felt by the shooter.
 Obviously, this makes any gun more pleasant to shoot, and many people shoot suppressed firearms more accurately for this very reason.
 These same characteristics also make suppressed firearms a great choice for introducing those with less shooting experience to the shooting sports.

 Hearing Protection Act

 This has the effect of manipulating the market by artificially reducing the supply of suppressors available, therefore driving up the price.
-Interestingly enough, while it's more difficult to purchase firearms in Europe or Africa, it's also a much simpler process to purchase a suppressor in these areas.
-Indeed, it's very common for European and African hunters and shooters to use suppressed rifles.
+Interestingly enough, while it's more difficult to purchase firearms in Europe or Africa, it's a much simpler process to purchase a suppressor in these areas.
+It's very common for European and African hunters and shooters to use suppressed rifles.

 However, gun rights organizations and certain members of Congress have proposed several different versions of a bill known as the Hearing Protection Act over the years that would remove suppressors from NFA regulation.
 If passed, this new law would allow gun owners to purchase them with a simple NICS background check, just like a firearm.